SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 **Figure 3** | Binding sites between 20ipaD and Ipad

-We provided the interaction information for online server HADDOCK[^HADDOCK] to simulate the docking between the complex and ipaD.
+We provided the interaction information for the online server HADDOCK^HADDOCK] to simulate the docking between the complex and ipaD.
 Below is the docking structure
 (**Figure 4**).